Activities

 It may surprise you to hear that Labrador Park is also home to many abandoned WWII relics, many of which are accessible to the public.

 The smaller of the park’s 2 playgrounds is built right next to a machine gun pillbox.
-Back during the British Rule, soldiers would man the post in order to prevent enemy troops from entering Singapore via the harbor.
+Back during the British Rule, soldiers would man the post in order to prevent enemy troops from entering Singapore via the harbour.

 This was part of Fort Pasir Panjang, an old British Fort located at the top of Labrador Park.